idong-wilson/basketball-tournament/README.md

 # Basketball-tournament CLI

-This CLI app simulates a basketball tournament where users can add teams, view participating teams, and simulate matches between teams.
+This Ruby CLI app simulates a basketball tournament where users can add teams, view participating teams, and simulate matches between teams.
 When running the app, the user will be prompted with options to add a team, view teams, simulate a match, or exit the application.

 # Operation